128technology/docs/docs/config_dnat.md

 Dynamic Source NAT is configured from the network-interface using the following commands:

-`dynamic-source-nat`: Defines the prefixes that need to be dynamically source natted for packets ingressing this interface.
+[`dynamic-source-nat`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat): Defines the prefixes that need to be dynamically source natted for packets ingressing this interface.

-- `local-ip`: For packets ingressing this interface, the IP that is source NAT'ed to the `remote-ip`.
+- [`local-ip`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat-local-ip): For packets ingressing this interface, the IP that is source NAT'ed to the `remote-ip`.
-- `remote-ip`: For packets ingressing this interface, the IP where the `local-ip` will be source NAT'ed.
+- [`remote-ip`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-dynamic-source-nat-remote-ip): For packets ingressing this interface, the IP where the `local-ip` will be source NAT'ed.

-For additional information refer to [`dynamic-source-nat`] in the Configuration Command Reference Guide.

 ### Show Commands

-The `show network-interface source-nat-rules <interface-name> detail` is available on the router or the conductor and will display brief or detailed information for NAT configurations.
+The [`show network-interface source-nat-rules`](cli_reference.md#show-network-interface-source-nat-rules) can be run from the router or the conductor to display brief or detailed information for NAT configurations.
 Please see the [NAT Troubleshooting](ts_nat_troubleshooting) pages for information about the `source-nat-rules` subcommand.